jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

 (4A) If notice of a proposed revocation of an aviation document, or notice of the proposed imposition of permanent conditions, is given in accordance with section 11, either at the same time as the suspension of the document under this section is imposed or while the suspension is in force, the document to which the notice relates remains suspended until the Director finally decides whether to revoke the document or to impose permanent conditions on the document under section 18.
 (5) Any person whose aviation document has been suspended or made subject to conditions under subsection (4) shall forthwith produce that document to the Director for appropriate endorsement.
 (6) The whole or any part of an aviation document may be suspended under this section.
-(7) Any person in respect of whom any decision is taken under this section may appeal against that decision to a District Court under section 66.
+(7) Any person in respect of whom any decision is taken under this section may appeal against that decision to the District Court under section 66.

 ### 18 Power to revoke aviation document or impose conditions
 (1) The Director may, if he or she considers it necessary in the interests of aviation safety after an inspection, monitoring, or investigation carried out under this Act, revoke an aviation document or impose permanent conditions on an aviation document.